-This Corporate Governance Statement was approved by the Board of DuluxGroup on 8 November 2016 and the information contained in it is current as at that date, unless stated otherwise.
+This Corporate Governance Statement was approved by the Board of DuluxGroup on 15 November 2017 and the information contained in it is current as at that date, unless stated otherwise.

-This statement (as part of DuluxGroup's 2016 Annual Report), together with our 2016 ASX Appendix 4G (which is a checklist that cross-references the ASX Principles to the relevant disclosures in this statement and our website) have both been lodged with the ASX and can also be found in the corporate governance/key corporate governance documents section of our website at www.duluxgroup.com.au.
+This statement, together with our 2017 ASX Appendix 4G (which is a checklist that cross-references the ASX Principles to the relevant disclosures in this statement and our website), have been lodged with the ASX and can also be found in the corporate governance section of our website at www.duluxgroup.com.au.